Invited Speakers

 Gian Marco Conte (Mayo Clinic, Rochester, MN, USA): From Code to Clinic: Challenges and Opportunities in Translating AI into Radiology Practice

-Claudio Franceschi (Alma Mater Studiorum, University of Bologna, Italy): Twenty-Five Years of Inflammaging: It Is Time for Clinical Application
+Claudio Franceschi (Alma Mater Studiorum, University of Bologna, Bologna, Italy): Twenty-Five Years of Inflammaging: It Is Time for Clinical Application

-Yufei Huang (UPMC Hillman Cancer Center, University of Pittsburgh, Pittsburgh, PA, USA): Spatially Intelligent Oncology – Integrating Multimodal AI to Decode and Treat Tumors
+Yufei Huang (UPMC Hillman Cancer Center, University of Pittsburgh, Pittsburgh, PA, USA): Spatially Intelligent Oncology: Integrating Multimodal AI to Decode and Treat Tumors

 David Jones (Mayo Clinic, Rochester, MN, USA): Treating the Complex Brain: How AI Enhances Expertise in Dementia Care